Diliano/password-manager/plan.md

 - integration testing

-- possible errors: invalid user input (invalid selection or no input), any errors from the utility functions
+- possible errors: invalid user input (invalid selection, no input, non alphanumeric/hyphens/underscores for secret_id), any errors from the utility functions